thomasvercoe/dotfiles/README.md

 ## To do

-- [ ] fix gtk folder
-- [ ] write script to sys link files
+- [ ] write script to sys link files (probably not going to bother)
-- [ ] add the rest of the dotfiles from pc
+- [x] add the rest of the dotfiles from pc